avsd/side-hook-for-ender3-v3-se/README.md

 Side hook for the gantry.
 Can be used to hang anything.
-I use it to suspend extruder cable, as my printer stands on a narrow shelf next to a passage - to reduce it being dragged by accident.
+I use it to suspend extruder cable, as my printer stands on a narrow shelf next to a passage - to reduce a chance it being dragged by accident.

 ![Photo](./photo.jpg)

 * Easy to print
-* No additional screws needed
+* No screws needed
 * No support required

 ## License